-The Compensation Committee took the following key actions with respect to the compensation of our Named Executive Officers in 2021:
+The Compensation Committee took the following key actions with respect to the compensation of our Named Executive Officers in 2022:

 - Base Salaries Maintained the annual base salary of our CEO at its 2017 level of \$830,000.
-Independent of the temporary salary reduction in 2020, the approved annual base salary increases ranged from 2% to approximately 11% for our other Named Executive Officers.
-Mr. Brown did not receive an annual base salary increase in 2021 given that he was not employed by us in 2020. - Executive Bonus Program Approved a performance-based cash bonus payment of \$670,000 for our CEO and performance-based cash bonus payments ranging from \$152,283 to \$243,580 for our other Named Executive Officers. - Long-Term Incentive Compensation Granted long-term incentive compensation opportunities in the form of time-based restricted stock unit ("RSU") awards that may vest and be settled for 20,000 shares of Class A Common Stock for our CEO and 2,093 to 25,000 shares of Class A Common Stock for our other Named Executive Officers.
-We also granted a stock option award to our CEO for 40,000 shares of Class A Common Stock and stock options covering 6,280 to 45,000 shares of Class A Common Stock for our other Named Executive Officers.
+The approved annual base salary increases ranged from 0% to approximately 14% for our other Named Executive Officers. - Executive Bonus Program Approved a performance-based cash bonus payment of \$550,000 for our CEO and performance-based cash bonus payments ranging from \$65,000 to \$235,000 for our other Named Executive Officers. - Long-Term Incentive Compensation Granted long-term incentive compensation opportunities in the form of time-based restricted stock unit ("RSU") awards that may vest and be settled for 27,390 shares of Class A Common Stock for our CEO and 2,850 to 15,000 shares of Class A Common Stock for our other Named Executive Officers.
+We also granted a stock option award to our CEO for 80,000 shares of Class A Common Stock and stock options covering 32,500 to 44,000 shares of Class A Common Stock for our other Named Executive Officers.